Cale Conley: Racing career

-Conley began in go-karts at age 5, working his way through quarter midgets, open-wheel racing and sprint cars, including World of Outlaws and USAC competition.
+Conley began in go-karts at the age of five, working his way through quarter midgets, open-wheel racing and sprint cars, including World of Outlaws and USAC competition.
 Conley debuted in the NASCAR K&N Pro Series East in 2011, with his first win coming in 2012 at Columbus Motor Speedway after leading all 150 laps.
 He competed full-time in the East series in 2013, scoring four top-five finishes.

 In February 2014, Conley joined the No. 33 of Richard Childress Racing in the Nationwide Series on a part-time basis, working with crew chief Nick Harrison.
 Conley was signed to run ten total races.
 He made his debut at Bristol Motor Speedway in March.
 Conley started 12th and finished a strong 11th in his debut, after battling from being a lap down.
 Conley finished 15th at Richmond in April.
 In July, Conley ran a 160-lap tire test in an RCR Sprint Cup Series car at Nashville Superspeedway.
 Also in July, Conley announced his support for sponsor IAVA's (Iraq and Afghanistan Veterans of America) "Convoy to Combat Suicide" along with music artists Lady Gaga and Linkin Park.